discord/SimpleAST/README.md

 "<@123456789> has \*\*joined the server\*\*." becomes "@AndyG has **joined the server**."
 Read more here: (link to blog post)

+# Using SimpleAST in your application
+If you are building with Gradle, simply add the following line to the dependencies section of your build.gradle file:

+implementation 'com.discord:simpleast:1.0.0'

 # Basic Usage with SimpleMarkdownRenderer

 If you want to simply render some text with basic markdown, you can use `SimpleRenderer`: